 Common Librium Drug Combinations

-People who combine Librium with other drugs are more likely to experience adverse side effects, such as respiratory depression, blackouts and extreme sedation.
+People who struggle with Librium addiction and abuse and choose to combine Librium with other drugs are more likely to experience adverse side effects, such as respiratory depression, blackouts, and extreme sedation.
 Mixing Librium with other drugs also increases the chance of overdose, which can be fatal.

 Librium Abuse Statistics

-Every year in the U.S., doctors write more than 50 million prescriptions for benzos, including Librium.
+US doctors write more than 50 million prescriptions each year for Benzos, including Librium.

-Librium addiction can be difficult to beat, but you don’t have to do it on your own.
-Addiction professionals are available to help all across the country.
-Please call us now for help finding a treatment center.
+Librium addiction and abuse can be difficult to beat, but you don’t have to do it on your own.
+Treatment providers are available to help all across the country.
+For more information on Librium addiction treatment, contact a treatment provider today.